Extensive outdoor or indoor production

 US states banning veal crates

 While there is no federal law banning veal crates in the US, a number of states have individually banned or restricted their use.
-Buying veal produced in these states helps to ensure that the calves had greater freedom to move around and engage in natural behaviors: Arizona, California, Colorado, Maine, Massachusetts, Michigan, and Rhode Island.
-Ohio has also instituted a restriction on veal crates that will take effect in 2018.
+The following states have banned veal crates, ensuring that the calves have greater freedom to move around and engage in natural behaviors: Arizona, California, Colorado, Kentucky, Maine, Massachusetts, Michigan, Ohio, and Rhode Island.

 Veal companies phasing out crates